National Novel Writing Month 2024

 How do you participate?
 What's the point?

 The idea is to write a novel.
 It can be just about anything you want it to be about.
 Nobody but yourself has to read it.
 The point is to write.
 And I think that Mr. Baty has the, well, "write" idea.
 If you want to write a novel, you're going to need to find motivation from somewhere.
 Having a deadline is a great motivator, too.
 All you need to do is find the time to write 1667 words every day in November.
 It's doable.
 Trust me.
-I've done it over twelve times already.
+I've done it over thirteen times already.

 But it does take persistence, perseverance, and the willingness to let everything else go for just one month so that you can write that novel you've always dreamed of.
-Plus there are write-ins, where the Nanowers take over coffee shops, book shops, libraries and anywhere else they can think of to sit down and join their fellow seekers in writing to their heart's content.
+Plus there are write-ins, where the Nanowers (as we like to call ourselves!) take over coffee shops, book shops, libraries and anywhere else they can think of to sit down and join their fellow seekers in writing to their heart's content.
 There are parties, such as the "meet and greet", "halfway there" and the "TGIO" (Thank God It's Over) party.
 Not only do we meet, but we support one another and help each other to reach our writing goals.

 Tricks, Traps, and How to Survive